Skip to Content

 Reference parameters

 Some of the options support the usage of parameter references as their values.
-This is useful when you want to have a dynamic option that depend on a render parameter.
+This is useful when you want to have a dynamic option that depends on a render parameter.

 To reference a parameter in an option value, you need to use the following syntax: